leonlinsx/minimal-mistakes/_posts/2020-12-02-angel-kelly.md

 1. Sarah's killing it in the friend department
 2. There's also the unrelated point that if you ever see such attractive odds, you're probably being scammed
 3. I want to re-emphasise how much we're simplifying here.
-For one, the illiquidity of angel investments is a huge problem.
+For one, the illiquidity of angel investments is a huge problem since you don't have a repeated, continuous bet nature that we run later in the simulations.
 4. Plan ahead, they say...
+5. 5% divided by (100% minus 64%)

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*